badalraj444/Silo/README.md

 # Silo

-Silo is a personal cloud storage application that lets you upload, manage, and share files seamlessly.
+Silo is a cloud storage application that lets you upload, manage, and share files seamlessly.
 Built with Next.js, React, and Appwrite, Silo offers a clean, responsive interface for handling documents, images, and media.

 ## Table of Contents